sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

     [user@localhost]$ sage -dev diff

-which lists all souce code changes that are part of the current branch.
+which lists all source code changes that are part of the current branch.
 That is, it lists the changes from the current master to the current branch.
 If the ticket were to be positively reviewed, this is the code that will be added to Sage.
 Note that there is no way to